23. Is NLP a Cult?

 (page 237)

-Nor does Barrett provide any evidence that the use of NLP techniques has anything to do with the 'spiritual element' of any such 'movements', and no such organizations, other than Insight, are named in support of the claim.
+Nor does Barrett provide any evidence that the use of NLP techniques has anything to do with the 'spiritual element' of any such 'movements' or organizations.

 (page 237).